-The Board's approach to evaluation and refreshment, including the recent addition of Mr. Bridenstine, has led to:
+The Board's approach to evaluation and refreshment has led to:

-- The addition of four new independent directors in the last five years, which increased Board diversity and provided valuable expertise on areas of strategic importance, including space innovation and safety, intellectual property development and strategy, international business, aviation, telecommunications and operations; - · A 31% reduction in the average tenure of our independent directors since 2018, which is now 10 years; and - Increased diversity across multiple dimensions, as 38% of directors identify as belonging to underrepresented communities and 25% of directors are women.
+- The addition of five new independent directors since 2018, which increased Board diversity and provided valuable expertise on areas of strategic importance, including space innovation and safety, intellectual property development and strategy, international business, aviation, telecommunications and operations; - A 38% reduction in the average tenure of our independent directors since 2018; and - Increased diversity across multiple dimensions, as 40% of directors identify as belonging to underrepresented communities and 20% of directors are women.
 Moreover, the Compensation and Human Resources Committee and the Banking and Finance Committee are chaired by women.